Blackwood

 In terms of cultural diversity, Blackwood records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Blackwood's population, born in Australia, was approximately 77.8%, with 93.5% being citizens and 91.3% speaking English only at home.
-Christianity was the predominant religion, comprising 38.9% of Blackwood's population.
-Judaism, however, was overrepresented, making up 0.2% compared to 0.1% in Greater Adelaide.
+Blackwood's population was found to be approximately in line with the broader area's average regarding cultural diversity, with 77.8% born in Australia, 93.5% being citizens, and 91.3% speaking English only at home.
+Christianity was the predominant religion in Blackwood, making up 38.9% of its population.
+However, Judaism showed a notable overrepresentation, comprising 0.2% compared to 0.1% across Greater Adelaide.

 Frequently Asked Questions - Diversity